PASSPORTS & VISAS

 WATER

-Tap water in Egypt is purified and safely drinkable by most of the Egyptians, Yet it is recommended for foreigners to drink only Mineral water which is available at all hotels and can be bought almost everywhere in Egypt.
+Tap water in Egypt is purified and safely drinkable by most Egyptians, Yet it is recommended for foreigners to drink only Mineral water which is available at all hotels and can be bought almost everywhere in Egypt.

-Ice added to cold drinks might be made out of tap water (in some hotels and Nile cruises), thus should be avoided.
+Ice added to cold drinks might be made out of tap water (in some hotels and Nile cruises), and thus should be avoided.

 CURRENCY